Leading social change.

-Our individualized advising helps students succeed both inside and outside the classroom during their Adler School experience.
+Our individualized advising helps students succeed both inside and outside the classroom during their Adler University experience.

 - At least a baccalaureate degree from a college or university regionally accredited by a nationally recognized accrediting agency or an equivalent degree from an international college or university

 - A grade point average of 3.0 or higher on a 4.0 scale for undergraduate and graduate coursework

 - Completion of the following semester courses with grades of "C" or better: Introductory Microeconomics and a social science course in quantitative analysis such as Research methods, Statistics, or Reasoning.